greybax/greybax.github.io/source/posts/2017-12-24-netherlands-life-day-trip-to-edam-and-volendam.md

 ![The XMas lights](/images/netherlands-life-day-trip-to-edam-and-volendam/12.jpg "The XMas lights")

-Happy visiting Edam and Volendam! :y:
+Happy visiting Edam and Volendam! ✌🏼